juliangruber/endo/README.md

 ## Transports

-All endpoints can be exposed over HTTP, WebSockets, or both.
-APIs for WebSockets interaction are symmetrical with HTTP interaction, and handlers are completely agnostic to the underlying transport -- the same handler logic is invoked, the exact same way, regardless of which transport is being used.
+All endpoints can be exposed over HTTP, WebSockets with line-separated JSON, or both.
+Interaction over WebSockets is symmetrical with HTTP, and handlers should be transport-agnostic.
+The same handler logic is invoked in the same way regardless of the underlying protocol.

 ## Subscriptions